feathereum/go-ethereum/README.md

 #### Docker quick start

-One of the quickest ways to get Ethereum up and running on your machine is by using Docker:
+One of the quickest ways to get Feathereum up and running on your machine is by using Docker:

 ```
 docker run -d --name ethereum-node -v /Users/alice/ethereum:/root \